BigDataBiology/SemiBin/docs/aemb.md

 strobealign --aemb aemb_output/sample1/split_contigs.fna.gz read5.pair.1.fq.gz read5.pair.2.fq.gz -R 6 -t 8 > sample1_sample5.tsv
 ```

+Each of these commands will generate a file with the abundance information for the sample in the format `sample1_sampleX.tsv`.

 ## Running SemiBin2

-Run SemiBin2 (this same as running BAM files, except using `-a` to pass in the abundance files instead of `-b` to pass in BAM/SAM):
+Run SemiBin2 for this sample using the `single_easy_bin` subcommand:

 ```bash
 SemiBin2 single_easy_bin -i contig.fa -a sample1_*.tsv -o aemb_output/sample1